 Apple’s 2020 iPad Pro models, while older, are still in excellent shape.
 We’ve seen really nice deals on these models as well so they’re certainly worth a look.

 If you aren’t fully committed to buying the 2022 iPad Pro, make sure you check out the best iPad Pro alternatives in the buildup to the release.
 Here are a few we recommend:

 You also might want to check out older versions of these devices.
 While older, they’re still in good shape and much cheaper than they once were.

 Make a Plan for Your Current Tablet

 If you’re planning to upgrade to a new iPad Pro in 2022, start making a plan for your current device if you have one.

 Some of you might know of a friend or relative who could benefit from an iPad.
 Ask around and see if anyone might need a hand-me-down.
 You might also look into donating your tablet to charity.

 If you plan on selling your current tablet to help offset the cost of your 2022 iPad Pro, you’ll want to dig into prices at popular resellers.

-You’ll also want to keep your current tablet in pristine condition because that’s how you’ll get the most money back from resellers, your carrier, or Apple when trade-in offers arrive in the fall.
+You’ll also want to keep your current tablet in pristine condition because that’s how you’ll get the most money back from resellers, your carrier, or Apple when trade-in offers arrive.

 If you’re planning to buy a new iPad Pro, you’ll want to protect your investment.